beautifuldaydreams/Planio/README.md

 # Planio

-An App that is currently in development
+An App that tracks plant growth through image processing.
+Please check the about section for the link to Google Play Store.